Tom Keneally Centre

 Since opening its doors, the Tom Keneally Centre has become a refuge, a quiet pocket of the city where stories gather, and history lingers.
 The shelves hold books that mattered to Thomas Keneally, their margins filled with his own notes.
 His desk sits at the heart of the space, a reminder of the stories crafted there.
 Letters, research materials, and personal memorabilia surround it, each piece offering a glimpse into the mind of one of Australia’s greatest storytellers.

-This is where writers come.
-They sit, they listen, they write.
-Authors speak, ideas take shape, and stories find their way onto the page.
-The CBD Write-Ins, workshops, and literary exhibitions fill the space with creativity.
+Writers come here.
+They sit.
+They listen.
+They write.
+Authors speak, ideas are tested, and stories begin.
+CBD Write-Ins, workshops, and literary exhibitions continue to fill the room with quiet creativity.

 Opening Hours